Ovid/scott-adams-games/README.md

 the `t/` directory and hopefully as that expands, I'll be able to refactor this cleanly.
 Or better yet, I'll be able to accept your pull request to refactor this cleanly.

+If you want to hack, you should read the `Definition` file to understand how the game databases are designed, and `src/ScottCurses.c` is the (working) C source code.